bolazeal/shame-fire/PROMPTS.md

-# Prompts for Building the Clarity App
+# Prompts for Building the Shame App

-This document outlines the series of conversational prompts that could be used to generate the Clarity application, from initial setup to the final, feature-rich state.
+This document outlines the series of conversational prompts that could be used to generate the Shame application, from initial setup to the final, feature-rich state.

 ---

 ### Prompt 1: Initial Setup & Theming

 "Hello!
-I'd like to build a new social media application called 'Clarity'.
+I'd like to build a new social media application called 'Shame'.
 It should be a platform for public accountability where users can post reports and endorsements.

 Let's start by setting up a Next.js project with the App Router, TypeScript, Tailwind CSS, and ShadCN UI.